anis-agwan/MyReading-App/README.md

 This React App is the final assessment project for Udacity's React Fundamentals course.

 ## About the App
-The project was kickstarted with a template is to time by providing a static example of the CSS and HTML markup that was needed, but without any of the React code that was needed to complete the project.
-My goal was to add interactivity to the app by refactoring the static code in the template.
+The project was started with a template providing a static example of the CSS and HTML markup that was needed, but without any of the React code that was needed to complete the project.
+I aimed to add interactivity to the app by refactoring the static code in the template.

-It is a simple cataloging app that allows you to place books in one of three shelves or categories.
+It is an uncomplicated book catalog app that enables you to store books in one of three shelves or categories.

 * Currently Reading
 * Want to Read
 * Read

-It also allows you to search for books based on title and author.
+It furthermore allows you to seek for books based on title and author.

 ## Getting started with the app: